 - 1. Use high quality coaxial cable and coaxial connectors at each electrical connection. - 2.
 Ground the system at a single point.
 Preferably, choose a point where the ground can be controlled and positive. - 3.
-Avoid placement of cables in cable troughs or harnesses that contain power or high current conductors. - Avoid running cables close to large electromagnetic sources, and avoid long cable runs in difficult environments. - 5.
-Use a remote charge converter if the susceptibility to noise pickup is high. - Last, but not least, choose a high sensitivity accelerometer to reduce the effect of noise pickup on signal-tonoise ratio.
+Avoid placement of cables in cable troughs or harnesses that contain power or high current conductors. - 4.
+Avoid running cables close to large electromagnetic sources, and avoid long cable runs in difficult environments. - 5.
+Use a remote charge converter if the susceptibility to noise pickup is high. - 6.
+Last, choose a high sensitivity accelerometer to reduce the effect of noise pickup on signal-to-noise ratio.